 Exploring aftermarket semi truck parts is another fantastic way to get great value.
 These components are often just as good as factory parts but at a much more competitive price.
 When you’re comparing options, be sure to factor in shipping costs.
 Bumpers are heavy, and shipping can be expensive, so a deal with free shipping might save you more in the long run.
 Sometimes, buying a bumper and light combo can also be more cost-effective than purchasing each item separately.

-How to Maintain Your New Custom Bumper
+How to Care for Your New Custom Bumper

 You’ve picked out the perfect custom bumper and had it installed.
 Now what?
 A little regular maintenance will go a long way in keeping it looking sharp and performing its best for years to come.
 Think of it like any other part of your truck—it needs some attention to stay in top condition.
 Just like a professional detailing job can restore your paint, a solid care routine can keep your bumper looking brand new.
 Here’s how to care for your new investment.

-Cleaning Tips for Different Materials
+Cleaning Tips for Steel and Aluminum

 The right way to clean your bumper really depends on what it’s made of.
 For plastic bumpers, stick with a mild detergent and a soft cloth to prevent any accidental scratches.
 If you have an aluminum bumper, you can find special cleaners, but even a bit of dishwasher detergent can do the trick.
 The key with aluminum is to rinse it thoroughly afterward so no residue is left behind to dull the finish.
 For powder-coated steel bumpers, a simple wash with automotive soap and water is usually all you need to cut through road grime.